 01 of 05

 Catherine and Bryan Williamson are the husband-and-wife design team behind the popular blog Beginning in the Middle.
-They created a primary suite without laying down a single square foot of foundation by merging two bedrooms and a hallway into one, large area.
-The result is a gorgeous top-floor living-sleeping area that is bathed in light during the day, remote and cozy at night.
+They created a primary suite without laying down a single square foot of foundation.
+They did this by merging two bedrooms and a hallway into one, large area.
+The result is a gorgeous top-floor living-sleeping area that is bathed in light during the day, yet remote and cozy at night.

 02 of 05

 Most homeowners focus their attention on kitchen lighting or bathroom lighting.
 Bedroom lighting often falls to the wayside, being relegated to a dismal switch-controlled ceiling light and a lamp on a nightstand.

 Instead of thinking of single set-pieces, think in terms of a combination of light sources.
 Start with the ceiling light—a switch-controlled light is typically required by code—and replace the old shade with a fun, eye-catching new shade.
 Or grace your high bedroom ceiling with a chandelier or an oversized shade.

 03 of 05

 Bedroom flooring should communicate a sense of warmth, safety, and coziness.
-Hard flooring options such as ceramic tile or vinyl plank are recommended only in areas that experience high humidity and moisture.
+Hard flooring options such as ceramic tile are recommended only in areas that experience high humidity and moisture.
 Otherwise, think in terms of soft floors that are friendly to bare feet, such as wall-to-wall carpeting or an area rug over wood or laminate flooring.

 Engineered wood flooring, a hybrid of dimensionally stable plywood and a hardwood veneer, can be installed with feet-soothing radiant heat coils underneath.
 Wide plank flooring, available in solid hardwood, engineered wood, and laminate, adds an air of dramatic grandeur to any primary bedroom.

 Quality bedroom flooring sets the tone for relaxing evenings in bed, followed by deep, restful sleep.
-Home buyers place a high premium on good bedroom flooring.
+Home buyers place a high premium on good bedroom flooring, but always make sure that the flooring also works for you.

 04 of 05